junwai7159/mern-fullstack/README.md

 `MONGO_URL="your-mongodb-url"`

-Replace "your-mongodb-uri" with the actual URL of your MongoDB database.
+Replace "your-mongodb-url" with the actual URL of your MongoDB database.

 #### Step 4: Install Backend Dependencies